SATURDAYS & SUNDAYS

 You will find more company in the North of Iceland (5h drive from Reykjavik)

-You will receive the exact location by email before your tour.
+You receive the location by email 1 to 3 days prior to your tour

-All our tours are currently operated on DRY LAND
+All our tours are currently operated on SNOW

 FAQ'S About Our Tours